egc112/OpenWRT-egc-add-on/stop-dns-leak/use-openvpn-dns/readme.md

  Version: 22-jan-2024
  Before you start make a backup of your settings just in case
  Install:
-  Copy this cript to /etc/openvpn
+  Copy the script to /etc/openvpn
   Make executable: chmod +x /etc/openvpn/ovpn-update-resolv-7
   Add in the OpenVPN config file these two lines:
    up /etc/openvpn/ovpn-update-resolv-7